Beautiful pairs: Beautiful pairs of ordered abelian groups

 \begin{proof} We may suppose $\Gamma$ is dense, as for discrete $\Gamma$ we have $\Gamma\cong\Z$ and we can thus take $\Gamma'=\Gamma$.
 Without loss of generality, $\Gamma\leq (\R,+,<)$.
 Let $(a_i)_{i\in I}$ be a $\Q$-basis of $\Div(\Gamma)$.
 Let $(b_j)_{j\in J}$ be such that $(a_i, b_j)_{i\in I, j\in J}$ is a $\Q$-basis of $\R$.
 Let $\Gamma'$ be $\Gamma'=\Gamma \oplus (\bigoplus_{j\in J} \Q b_j$) equipped with the induced ordering by $\R$.
 The ordered abelian group $\Gamma'$ is archimedean and it is an elementary extension of $\Gamma$ by Facts \ref{fact:regoag} and \ref{fact:complregoag}.
 By construction, $\Div(\Gamma')=\R$, and therefore all types over $\Gamma'$ are definable by Lemma \ref{lem:1types-roag}. \end{proof}

 \begin{proposition} Let $T$ be the theory of a regular ordered abelian group which is neither discrete nor divisible.
 Then, there is a proper stably embedded pair $(\Gamma, P(\Gamma))$ of models of $T$ which is not convex.
 In addition, there is an elementary extension $(\Gamma', P(\Gamma'))$ of $(\Gamma, P(\Gamma))$ which is not stably embedded.
-In particular, the class of stably embedded pairs of models of $T$ is not elementary and $T$ does not have uniform definability of types. \end{proposition}
+In particular, the class of stably embedded pairs of models of $T$ is not elementary and $T$ does not have uniform definability of definable types. \end{proposition}

-\begin{proof} The last sentence follows directly from the first part.
+\begin{proof} The last part follows from the first part directly.
 By Facts \ref{fact:regoag}, \ref{fact:complregoag} and Proposition~\ref{prop:ROAG}, there is a stably embedded pair $(\Gamma,P(\Gamma))$ of models of $T$ that is not convex and such that $\Gamma$ is $|P(\Gamma)|^+$-saturated (take as $P(\Gamma)$ an archimedean model of $T$ which is stably embedded in every elementary extension).

-In this proof, for every $a\in \Div(\Gamma)$, we write $p_{a^\pm}$ to denote the partial definable type in $T$ given by the corresponding definable quantifier-free $\DOAG$-type.